Greenwood - Warwick

 Greenwood - Warwick is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Greenwood-Warwick's dwelling structure, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Greenwood-Warwick was 38.1%, similar to Perth metro, with mortgaged dwellings at 46.0% and rented dwellings at 15.9%.
-The median monthly mortgage repayment in the area was $1,950, lower than Perth metro's average of $2,080.
-The median weekly rent figure was $400, matching Perth metro's figure.
-Nationally, Greenwood-Warwick's mortgage repayments are higher at $1,950 compared to Australia's average of $1,863, while rents are also higher at $400 versus the national figure of $375.
+Greenwood-Warwick's dwelling structures, as per the latest Census, consisted of 91.7% houses and 8.3% other dwellings.
+In comparison, Perth metro had 88.7% houses and 11.3% other dwellings.
+Home ownership in Greenwood-Warwick stood at 38.1%, similar to Perth metro's level.
+The remaining dwellings were either mortgaged (46.0%) or rented (15.9%).
+The median monthly mortgage repayment was $1,950, lower than Perth metro's average of $2,080.
+The median weekly rent figure was recorded at $400, matching Perth metro's figure.
+Nationally, Greenwood-Warwick's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing